neurocyte/flow/help.md

 The vim modes, shown as NORMAL, INSERT or VISUAL in the status bar, follow the basic modal editing style of vim.
-The basics follow vim closely, but more advanced vim functions (e.g. macrosand registers) are not supported (yet).
+The basics follow vim closely, but more advanced vim functions (e.g. macros and registers) are not supported (yet).
 Keybindings from flow mode that do not conflict with vim keybindings also work in vim mode.

+## Helix mode

+The Helix modes, shown as NOR, INS or SEL in the status bar, follow the basic modal editing style of Helix.
+The basics are being adapted closely, more advanced functions (e.g. surround, macros, selections, registers) are not supported (yet).
+Usual keybinding with LSPs are used for tasks like 'go to definition', 'go to reference' and 'inline documentation' featuring inline diagnostics.
+Keybindings from flow mode that do not conflict with helix keybindings also work in helix mode.

 (work in progress)

 ### Mouse Commands

-Mouse commands are not rebindable and are not listed in the command palette.
+Mouse commands are NOT rebindable and are not listed in the command palette.

 - Left Click =>
         Clear all cursors and selections and the place cursor at the mouse pointer